viresh-ratnakar/exolve/README.md

 ## exolve-explanations
-In a grid that includes solutions, the setter may provide additional notes, explanations, commentary, etc. (or even annotations, if they haven't given them with the clues), in an exolve-explanations section.
+In a grid that includes solutions, the setter may provide additional notes, explanations, commentary, etc., in an exolve-explanations section.
 Just like the exolve-prelude section, this section also has multiple lines, and these lines can include html tags.
 The contents get revealed when the solver clicks on "Reveal all".